alexobolev/symbolic/README.md

 ## Limitations

+* Requires 64-bit platform.
-* Only ASCII strings.
+* Only supports ASCII strings.
-* Under 512 characters.
+* Strings must be under 512 characters.

 ## Usage

-Check the source-code in and link your library to it via CMake.
+Check the source-code in and link your library/executable to it via CMake.

 If not using CMake, you need to compile `src/names.cpp` and have the `include/` directory available for header lookup.